-In the post COVID world, the use of Zoom has increased drastically for meetings and webinars.
+In the post COVID world, the use of Zoom has increased drastically for meetings and webinars thanks to the Zoom Boom.
 However, a problem arises when you need to make webinars and meetings available as on-demand video, for those that were not able to attend them.
 Zoom offers certain functionality when it comes to on-demand viewing, but these are not optimized for video experiences.

 It's common to record meetings and webinars as it helps your message reach out to more people; especially those that were not able to attend the meeting.
 It also helps in revisiting any discussion in the future and having a recap of what was discussed in earlier meetings.
 Therefore, recording meetings and webinars have become commonplace.

 In this blog, we'll walk you through the options that Zoom offers and how to make the best out of them.
 We'll also be looking into alternate solutions out there; both free and paid.